Cybersecurity-LINKS/embrave/docs/source/config-file.rst

 Configuration File
 ==================

-The system supports configuration through a a file, located in ``/etc/lemon.conf``.
+The system supports configuration through a a file, located in ``/etc/embrave.conf``.
 The file is in the format of a standard INI file, with sections and key-value pairs.
 The following sections are supported:

 Sections
 --------

-The ``lemon.conf`` file is divided into several sections, each used by a specific component.
+The ``embrave.conf`` file is divided into several sections, each used by a specific component.

 AttesterAgent
 -------------